fossabot/demoinfocs-golang/examples/mocking/README.md

 }
 ```

-As you can see we first create a mocked parser with `mock.NewParser()`.
+As you can see we first create a mocked parser with `fake.NewParser()`.

 Then we create two `Kill` events and add them into the `Parser.Events` map.
 The map index indicates at which frame the events will be sent out, in our case that's during the first and second frame, as we just iterate over the slice indices.